Cleaning a Well Used Limestone floor in Rowlands Castle

 I am very happy with the floor, thank you DavidMark

-My first impression was how well the floor looked after 15 years of regular family use.
+My first impression of this limestone cleaning Rowlands castle project was how well the floor looked after 15 years of regular family use.
 It was obvious that the client took care to maintain the floor and had done a great job.

 Initially, I had proposed applying a different, film-forming sealer.
 However, I decided to apply the original wax finish as the client was used to working with wax.